 - The Dynamics of Data Roles & Teams confirms that data professionals without software-engineering knowledge will not make good candidates for data engineers.
 Thus, it is safe to conclude that while seasoned data professionals may aspire to become data architects, these same professionals may not qualify for data engineering positions without the requisite software-engineering background.

-Which One Do You Prefer to Be: The Data Architect or the Data Engineer?
+Which One Do You Prefer to Be?

 Given the exponential rise of data sources and incoming data pipelines, the growth of data architects and data engineers is inevitable in the coming years.